make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 The `FinalitySignature` event contains an instance of the versioned `FinalitySignature` class.
 Version 2 of this type is an extension that contains all properties in version 1 plus the block height and the chain name hash.

-The user can obtain the original structure by casting this instance to the correct version:
+The user can obtain the original structure by casting this instance to the appropriate version:

 ```csharp
 if (finalitySignature.Version == 2) {